NTT123/a0-jax/README.md

     --lr-decay-steps=200000
 ```

-A trained Connect-4 agent is running at https://huggingface.co/spaces/ntt123/Connect-4-Game.
+A live Connect-4 agent is running at https://huggingface.co/spaces/ntt123/Connect-4-Game.
 We use tensorflow.js to run the policy on the browser.

 ### Caro (Gomoku) game